 Should they not feel sorry for us?

-And anyway, I keep distracting myself here.
+At any rate, I keep distracting myself here.

 I'm going to stay focused on this.

-Have you ever heard of the double Irish or the Dutch sandwich?
+Have you ever heard of the Double Irish or the Dutch sandwich?

 Do you have tax lawyers advising you of these strategies?

-It sounds like a Kennedy Chris Dodd maneuver.
+It sounds like a Kennedy-Chris Dodd maneuver.

-I didn't know about them.
+I didn't know about them, but they're legal.

 They're entirely legal.

-Here's Google big lib, Steve Jobs, big lib.
+Here's Google, big lib, Steve Jobs, big lib.

 And look what they do.